appsmithorg/appsmith-docs/website/docs/reference/datasources/querying-elasticsearch.md

 ### Search documents

 Queries run on top of indexed documents can be configured using the `GET` method.
-For example, the following query searches the `users` index for a `name` matching your user input from a Table widget called `UsersTable`:

 ```json
 // Path